-This is a standard Bb trumpet that’s both durable and lightweight and one that offers ultimate sound, thanks to the innovative design.
+This is a standard Bb trumpet that’s both durable and lightweight and one that produces a great sound, thanks to the innovative design.
 This trumpet comes with a hard or soft shell carrying case, polishing cloth, gloves and valve oil.

-The MPTL Mendini brass Bb pocket trumpet is another product we reviewed that comes with everything you’ll need to get started playing right away.
-This includes a bottle of valve oil, polishing cloth, gloves, tuner, carrying case and trumpet stand.
+The MPT-L Mendini brass Bb pocket trumpet is the third product we reviewed that comes with everything you’ll need to get started playing right away.
+This includes a bottle of valve oil, polishing cloth, gloves, tuner, carrying case and stand.

 Pocket Trumpet Buying Guide

 The best thing about these trumpets, in addition to their loud, smooth sound, is their portability.
 And while they’re not often used for recording or in a professional capacity, they can definitely be a blast to play.
-Because they function much the same as a traditional trumpet, you don’t have to approach these models any differently than you would a normal trumpet.
+Because they function much the same as a traditional model, you don’t have to approach these models any differently than you would a normal one.

-The fingerings and embouchure are the same, and the user can even switch out the mouthpieces on many models for use on pocket or standard size.
+The fingerings and embouchure are the same, and the user can even switch out the mouthpieces on many models for use on these smaller instruments or the standard size.
 As functional as they are fun, these trumpets can be played anywhere and anytime.

-It’s important to learn the different components that make up a trumpet, because this can help consumers to understand how the pocket trumpet is able to produce the same high quality sound as a standard trumpet.
-You’ll also have a better understanding as to why professional musicians also choose pocket trumpets and the advantages that come with owning a compact model.
+It’s important to learn the different components that make up a trumpet, because this can help consumers understand how this instrument is able to produce the same high quality sound as a standard version.
+You’ll also have a better understanding as to why professional musicians sometimes choose them and the advantages that come with owning a compact model.

 Pocket models aren’t often used by pros for recording or performances, with the exception of certain jazz musicians.
 However, this type of instrument is still very popular and many musicians will use them for travel, practice or gift them as a collectible or novelty.

-Since these pocket models work very similarly to a full sized trumpet, a beginner can use them specifically for practice, before they advance to the traditional sized trumpet.
-Many individuals who are interested in learning how to play will decide to purchase a pocket model first in order to determine whether or not the trumpet is an instrument they want to pursue.
+Since these smaller models work very similarly to a full sized version, a beginner can use them specifically for practice, before they advance to the traditional sized trumpet.
+Many beginners who are interested in learning how to play will decide to purchase a pocket model first in order to determine whether or not the trumpet is an instrument they want to pursue.

 Next, look at a trumpet’s bore and bell diameter.
-The pocket model with a larger bore and bell diameter will often have a much better range and intonation.
-They are can work well with a standard sized trumpet mute.
+A pocket model with a larger bore and bell diameter will often have a much better range and intonation.
+They can work well with a standard sized trumpet mute.

 You should also check out the average consumer rating on Amazon, which can be very helping in terms of narrowing down your choices and learning what consumers had to say about performance and quality.